 Public policy focuses especially on analysis, to integrate the approaches of different disciplines in an effort to produce the best policy decisions and the most effective policy implementation.
 Rather than focusing on theories or institutions, Public Policy focuses on the problem and generating policies in response to that problem.
 PolicyTerps provide bold, innovative solutions required to foster the change we need to see.

-The Public Policy major requires that students take 61 credits.
+The Public Policy major requires that students take 58 credits which equates to ninteen courses: four Focus Area Electives and fifteen Required Courses.
+During the first two years of the major, there are two benchmarks which must be satisfied by completing four introductory required courses including one history course and one statistics course.
+There is an additional eleven required courses including an internship or study abroad for credit and one Senior Capstone course.
 Under special circumstances such as transfer from another program, a waiver may be requested and approved by the director of undergraduate studies.
-The major requirements will satisfy at least 15 of the General Education requirements leaving a minimum of 33 credits available for electives.
+Certain major requirements will satisfy at least 15 of the General Education requirements leaving a minimum of 33 credits available for electives.